JaymZZZZ/VA-Datatape/README.md

 Note: inline.vb file listed here is for informational purposes to show you the inner workings of the script.
 When you import the .vab file, the inline file is pre-loaded.

 Note 2: This plugin only works for the F-16C Viper at this time.
 More aircraft can be added, time permitting.

+Credits/Shoutouts:
+* This module iuses components from "DCS F-16C Viper VoiceAttack by Bailey v2.0.0" found at https://www.digitalcombatsimulator.com/en/files/3306505/

+LICENSE: Apache 2.0 License (do what you want with it, just make sure to give me and Bailey credit)